truecharts/website/docs/manual/FAQ.md

 Take backups beforehand with [HeavyScript](https://github.com/Heavybullets8/heavy_script).

-## Does HeavyScript auto-updates major changes?
+## Does HeavyScript auto-update major changes?

-Depending on the flags you used.
-We recommend to **NOT** use the `-U` flag.
-If you use it, it will update to major version changes.
+It depends on the flags you used.
+We recommend **NOT** using the `-U` flag, as this will update to major version changes.

 ## Do you offer support for breaking changes?